eavelasquez/learning-reactjs/mouse-follower/README.md

-# Tic Tac Toe
+# Mouse Follower

 ## Description

-This is a simple tic-tac-toe game.
-The goal is to create a simple app that displays a tic-tac-toe board and allows the user to play a game of tic-tac-toe.
+This is a simple example of how to use a `MouseFollower` component to follow the mouse cursor.

 ## Development